Grid-free Harmonic Retrieval and Model Order Selection using Deep Convolutional Neural Networks: Neural Network

-As the number of paths in each cell can vary, $\mu_{c}^{[i,j]} = \{0, 1\}$ indicates if the source with encoding $\Delta\tau_{c}^{[i,j]}$ and $\Delta\alpha_{c}^{[i,j]}$ is an estimate (\num{1}) or if it should be neglected during loss calculation (\num{0}).
-This enables flexibly computing a loss during training, as detailed in \Cref{sec:neuralnetwork:lossfunctions}, for arbitrary cell assignments.
+As the number of paths in each cell can vary, $\mu_{c}^{[i,j]} = \{0, 1\}$ indicates if the path with encoding $\Delta\tau_{c}^{[i,j]}$ and $\Delta\alpha_{c}^{[i,j]}$ is an estimate ($\mu_{c}^{[i,j]} = 1$) or empty ($\mu_{c}^{[i,j]} = 0$).
+This enables computing a coupled loss during training, as detailed in \Cref{sec:neuralnetwork:lossfunctions}, for arbitrary cell assignments.

-The loss in itself is invariant under the permutation of the sources within a cell.
 To enforce a predictable ordering of paths in each cell, the paths are sorted from $c=1...C$ with descending magnitude $\gamma_p$, and unassigned parameters are labeled as \num{0} (see \Cref{fig:labels}).
 The result of the encoding is a 3D array $\bm\eta \in \R^{I \times J \times 3 \cdot C}$, which structures the desired prediction results of our \gls{cnn}.